For some reason, the company always gets my attention, and the Amazon Artificial Intelligence strategy even made me more curious.

 Skills became so easy to use that not only hardware manufactures and joining the club.
 Real Madrid (one of the most valuable sports teams in the world) unveiled its setup.
 Now fans can ask the AI platform for La Liga club’ club’s latest news.
 Alexa powered devices will play audio and tune in video content in English or Spanish.
 Real joined a growing list of clubs offering updates via Amazon AI algorithms.
 English soccer Liverpool already leverages the Amazon ecosystem, Major League Baseball (MLB), National Hockey League (NHL), and NFL as well.

-Amazon wants you to speak to Alexa as often as possible.
+The company needs data, so it wants you to speak to Alexa as often as possible.
 When you talk into the Alexa device, you can also access Amazon Music, Prime Video, recommendations from the main shopping website, and other services.
-Then the technology began exploring other Amazon domains as it can bring non-Alexa products like Fire TV, voice shopping, the Dash for Amazon Fresh, and more.
+Then the technology began exploring other domains as it can bring non-Alexa products like Fire TV, voice shopping, the Dash for Amazon Fresh, and more.

 - DuoLingo which is using Amazon’s text to speech service to generate customized language lessons